swhasans/appointment-api/README.md

 ## API Overview

-This API follows a RESTful approach, providing endpoints for the standard CRUD operations: create, read, update, and delete.The API is versioned with "/api/v1" as the prefix, and the resource being accessed is "appointments".By adhering to a well - defined URL structure, developers can easily interact with the API and build applications that consume it.
+This API follows a RESTful approach, providing endpoints for the standard CRUD operations: create, read, update, and delete.The API is versioned with "/api/v1" as the prefix, and the resource being accessed is "appointments".
+By adhering to a well - defined URL structure, developers can easily interact with the API and build applications that consume it.

 ## Endpoints & Routes